Dr. Briley L. Lewis

 Picture

-As a graduate student at UCLA, I volunteer with Astronomy Live!, a program that brings science demonstrations, including a mobile planetarium, to underserved schools in the Los Angeles area.
-I also give planetarium shows, with night sky tours and science talks, for the weekly general public shows and for private school groups.
-Since 2019, I've also been working as a coordinator for the UCLA Planetarium.
+As a graduate student at UCLA, I volunteered with Astronomy Live!, a program that brings science demonstrations, including a mobile planetarium, to underserved schools in the Los Angeles area.
+I also gave planetarium shows, with night sky tours and science talks, for the weekly general public shows and for private school groups.
+I also worked as a coordinator for the UCLA Planetarium.

 Astrobites